What is a retirement village?

-- signing a residential tenancy agreement, or some other lease or licence;
+- signing a rental agreement, or some other lease or licence;

 - buying shares in the ownership of the village;

-- "buying" a unit, subject to the administering body having the right or option to repurchase the unit; or
+- "buying" a unit, subject to the village operator having the right or option to repurchase the unit; or

 - "buying" the unit, where there are restrictions about the sale of the unit.

-Before entering a village, you will be asked to sign a residence contract and you will be required to pay a one-off or up front payment, which may include the cost of buying the unit (as well as ongoing village operating costs).
+Before entering a village, you will be asked to sign a residence contract and you will be required to pay a one-off or up-front payment, which may include the cost of buying the unit.
+You will also be required to pay ongoing village operating costs.
 The entry payment is required to be held in a trust account until you take up residency in the village.
-This is based on the assumption the village is covered by the Act.

 Share this page: